cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp_test.md

 ## 2.5 Roles and Responsibilities

-CSP Name establishes multiple roles and responsibilities for responding to outages, disruptions, and disasters for the [[Information System Name]];.
+CSP Name establishes multiple roles and responsibilities for responding to outages, disruptions, and disasters for the {{project.system_info.system_name}};.
 Individuals who are assigned roles for recovery operations collectively make up the Contingency Plan Team and are trained annually in their duties.
 Contingency Plan Team members are chosen based on their skills and knowledge.

 Instruction: Describe each team and role responsible for executing or supporting system recovery and reconstitution.
 Include responsibilities for each team/role including leadership roles.
 FedRAMP has established default roles and a small set of default responsibilities which must be edited and modified to match the actual organizational role names, responsibilities, and associated duties for the organization.
 Delete this instruction from your final version of this document.